ToshioCP/Gtk4-tutorial/gfm/sec20.md

 The default value of the option 'prefix' is "/usr/local", but it is "\$HOME/local" because we have run meson with prefix option.
 The default value of the option 'datadir' is "share".
 The operator '/' connects the strings with '/' separator.
-So, `$HOME/local/share/glib-2.0/schemas` is assigned to the varable `schema_dir`.
+So, `$HOME/local/share/glib-2.0/schemas` is assigned to the variable `schema_dir`.
 - install_data: This function installs the data to the install directory.

-Meson can runs a post compile script.
+Meson can run a post compile script.

 ~~~meson
 meson.add_install_script('glib-compile-schemas', schema_dir)